Onslow S. Rolfe: Retirement

 In retirement, Rolfe resided in Winter Park, Florida.
 He died in Winter Park on January 29, 1985.
 Rolfe was buried at Arlington National Cemetery, Section 3, Site 1829-B.

 Family

 In 1917, Rolfe married Nan Elizabeth Belles of New Brighton, Pennsylvania.
-They were the parents of a daughter, Ann Sherburne Rolfe, who was the wife of Brigadier General Charles A. Symroski.
+They were the parents of a daughter, Ann Sherburne Rolfe, who became the wife of Brigadier General Charles A. Symroski.